griptape-ai/griptape-docs/docs/griptape-framework/index.md

-**griptape** is a modular Python framework for LLM workflows, tools, memory, and data that enables developers to:
+Griptape is a modular Python framework for LLM workflows, tools, memory, and data that enables developers to:

 1. 🤖 Build **AI agents**, sequential **LLM pipelines** and sprawling **DAG workflows** for complex use cases.
 2. ⛓️ Augment LLMs with **chain of thought** capabilities.